-1. Heat the olive oil in a heavy sauce-pot over medium heat.
-Add the onions, celery, carrots, dill, rice, salt and pepper.
+Heat the olive oil in a large pot over medium heat.
+Add the onions, celery, carrots, dill, rice, salt, and pepper.
 Cook, stirring occasionally, until the vegetables are tender and the onions are translucent, about 8 minutes.

-3. Remove the chicken and transfer to a colander.
-Once cool enough to handle, shred the chicken meat off the bone and return to broth to heat through.
+Remove the chicken and transfer to a colander.
+Once cool enough to handle, shred the chicken meat off the bone and return to the broth to heat through.
 Discard the bones.
-Taste the soup for seasonings then serve.
+Taste the soup for seasonings, add parsley if using, and serve.

-If you are on a bland diet, here’s a way to transform this soup to fit in with your needs.
+If you are on a bland or low-fiber diet, here’s a way to transform this soup to fit your needs.

-1) Discard the onion, and sauté the remaining veggies until tender in a couple of tablespoons of stock instead of oil.
-Stir in a pinch of asafetida, if you can find, with the veggies just as they start to get soft, before you add the chicken and water.
+1) Discard the onion, and saute the remaining veggies until tender in a couple tablespoons of stock instead of oil.
+Stir in a pinch of asafetida, if you can find it, with the veggies just as they start to get soft, before you add the chicken and water.
 This spice adds oniony taste without the digestive problems.